pierrebaque/DeepOcclusion/README.md

 Unzip it in the root directory

-From the same root directory, type
+From the same root directory, type:

 mv tozip/models VGG/models
 mkdir Potentials/Parts/Run